tomwhartung/enneagram/questionnaires/1-open_enneagram_of_personality_scales/README.md

 - `items_and_key/`
   - directory containing the list of items comprising the questionnaire
   - files showing how I figured out and verified the key to the items
+  - it turns out that following a link on the introductory page for the questionnaire would've saved me a bit of trouble!
+Oh well!!
 - `work_area`
   - directory containing intermediary copies of the questionnaire as I was working on it